dagon666/napi/README.md

 ### Installation on embedded devices

-In case you want to install **bashnapi** on a host which doesn't have cmake, the procedure is very similar.
+In case you want to install **bashnapi** on a host which doesn't have CMake, the procedure is very similar.
 Just install to a local directory and deploy that to your device.
 Below is an example:

     $ cd bashnapi
     $ mkdir build
     $ cmake -DCMAKE_INSTALL_PREFIX=napi_install -DNAPI_INSTALL_PREFIX=/opt/napi ..
-    $ make && install
+    $ make && make install

 **bashnapi** is now installed in the `napi_install` directory on your local machine.
 Just deploy that to your device (with `scp`, `ftp`, or whatever you